keenlycode/adapter/docs-src/guide/usage/index.html.md

 for your components, Shadow DOM is the way to go.

-Thanks to `adoptedStyleSheets`, **Adapter** can use it as the proper way to style Shadow DOM with ease.
-You have freedom to style your component without any concern of Shadow DOM. **Adapter** will automatically style Shadow DOM when you use it.
+Thanks to `adoptedStyleSheets`, **Adapter** can use it as the proper way to style Shadow DOM with ease. **Adapter** will automatically style element when attach it inside a Shadow DOM.

 <el-code-block>
     <div el="bar-top-left"><strong>JS</strong></div>